 - Pain anywhere in your body, especially your back

 Many side effects brought about by Memantine can be serious.
+It might be hard to see how does Namenda work without side effects.
 If your loved one experiences any of the following symptoms, get help immediately.
 Notify their doctor call 911.
 More serious side effects include:

 - Shortness of breath

 - Hallucination (seeing things or hearing voices that do not exist)

 It is possible that Namenda may cause other side effects not found on the list.
 Be sure to call your loved one’s doctor if there are any problems while taking the medicine.

 When asking what is Namenda used for, it’s important to remember that a combination of diseases may not be appropriate this drug.
 Alzheimer’s disease patients who have severe kidney problems are not advised to take Namenda.
 Certain disease conditions may alter the alkaline balance of the urine and in turn, cause a build-up of the drug in your loved one’s body.
 For this reason, it is always wise to inform your loved one’s doctor about any major changes in diet and any diseases they do not know about such as renal acidosis or UTIs (urinary tract infection).